Herkkomehtala/Gen-vulnAD/README.md

 ```
 # Gen-VulnAD

-Generate vulnerable active directories from scratch using a base `json` file and a powershell script.
-Inspider by [Wazehell's AD script](https://github.com/WazeHell/vulnerable-AD) and [John Hammond](https://github.com/JohnHammond).
+Generate vulnerable active directories from scratch using a base `json` file and a powershell script. inspired by [Wazehell's AD script](https://github.com/WazeHell/vulnerable-AD) and [John Hammond](https://github.com/JohnHammond).

 ## Features
 * Randomized accounts, groups and passwords